juanjardim/aamsystem/README.md

 - npm install
 - npm start

-If you want to run all the test, after the npm install command, run: npm test.
+If you want to run all the tests, after the npm install command, run: npm test.

 Be aware that this project need a mongo database where will be storage all the information that **AAMSystem** needs.